SujithKumar-Codes/AlertVision---Abandoned-Object-Detection-System/README.md

 [Download Pretrained YOLOv8n Weights](https://github.com/ultralytics/ultralytics/releases)

-✅ ResNet50 (TorchReID Pretrained)
+✅ OSNet (TorchReID Pretrained)

-We use OSNet (ResNet-like) model for person re-identification:
+We use OSNet from the TorchReID model zoo for person re-identification:

-- TorchReID automatically downloads the pretrained weights from its model zoo.
+- TorchReID automatically downloads the pretrained weights.

 - You don’t need to download manually.